amazeeio/docs/solr-customization.md

   `docker-compose up -d`

-* Solr will be availbale on `solr:8983` ipv4 address.
+* Solr will be available on `solr:8983` ipv4 address.

 #### Default Config: